barrysweeney/1-click-startup/README.md

 -   #### Authentication

-    The apps authentication has been started but it will still be necessary to restrict routes to logged in users and also to use access-roles to restrict some routes to managers only.
+    The app's authentication has been started, but it will still be necessary to restrict routes to logged-in users and also to use access-roles to restrict some routes to managers only.

 -   #### Testing